To Sir, with Love: Plot

 The headmaster tells Thackeray that the "adult approach" has failed, and future outings are cancelled.
 Thackeray is to teach the boys' gym classes until the headmaster can find a new permanent gym teacher.
 Meanwhile, Thackeray receives an engineering job offer in the post.

 Pamela's mother asks for Thackeray to talk to her daughter about her behaviour at home.
-However, this annoys Pamela, whom Thackeray believes is infatuated with him.
+However, this annoys Pamela, who Thackeray believes is infatuated with him.
 During a gym class, Denham challenges Thackeray to a boxing match.
 Thackeray initially declines but then reluctantly agrees.
 Denham delivers harmless blows to Thackeray's face, but the bout comes to an abrupt end after Thackeray's lone punch is to Denham's solar plexus, which doubles Denham over in pain.
 Thackeray attends to Denham and then exits the gym unhurt, to the amazement of the class.
 Thackeray compliments Denham's ability and suggests he teach boxing to the younger pupils next year.
 Denham, impressed, expresses his admiration for Thackeray to his classmates.
-Thackeray regains their respect and is invited to the class dance.
+Thackeray regains their respect and is invited to the class dance, featuring The Mindbenders.
 Later, while attending the funeral of Seales' mother, Thackeray is touched to find that his lectures on personal choice and responsibility have had an effect, and the entire class has attended.

-At the dance, Pamela persuades Thackeray to be her partner for the "Ladies Choice" dance.
+At the dance, Pamela persuades Thackeray to be her partner for the "Ladies Choice" dance (the songs "Off and Running" and "It's Getting Harder All The Time").
 Afterward, the class presents to Thackeray "a little present to remember us by."
 Too moved to speak, Thackeray retires to his classroom.

 A rowdy couple enters the classroom.
 They mock Thackeray's gift, a silver tankard and card inscribed "To Sir, with Love" signed by the departing class, and goad Thackeray that they will be in his class next year.
 After they leave, Thackeray stands and rips up the engineering job offer, reconciled to the work he has ahead of him.
 He then takes a flower from the vase on his desk, places it in his lapel, and leaves.